phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

 ~~~~~~~~~~~

 In order to understand how listeners work it is important that you know a little
-about how DocBlox works, and where which events are triggered.
+about how phpDocumentor works, and where which events are triggered.

-Below is a complete step-by-step description of the DocBlox flow with emphasize
+Below is a complete step-by-step description of the phpDocumentor flow with emphasize
 on the invocation of plugins.

 .. uml::